Home Remedies for Toenail Fungus (2026): What Actually Works Fast — And What to Avoid

 ✔ Wear breathable shoes

-✔ Rotate footwear to reduce moisture
+✔ Rotate footwear

-✔ Disinfect nail tools after each use
+✔ Disinfect nail tools

-✔ Use antifungal foot powder if feet sweat
+✔ Use antifungal powder if feet sweat

 When Home Treatment Isn’t Enough